 JW Marriott Maldives officially opened in 2019 in one of the top honeymoon destinations in the world, with what is being called the region’s most impressive culinary facilities, complete with a treetop restaurant, former Nobu chef and ultra-private supersize villas…

-Situated on the island of Vagary, Shaviyani Atoll, JW Marriott Maldives Resort & Spa features 60 luxurious beach and overwater villas all with private pools.
-There are five restaurants as well as three fully-serviced bars, and a chef’s garden, an exceptional offering for a remote private island with only 60 villas.
+Situated on the island of Vagary, Shaviyani Atoll, JW Marriott Maldives Resort & Spa features 60 luxurious beach and overwater villas, all with private pools.
+There are five restaurants as well as three fully-serviced bars and a chef’s garden, an exceptional offering for a remote private island with only 60 villas.

 Guests can feast on a wide range of cuisine that includes and goes beyond classic Maldivian dishes.
 Highlights include vibrant Thai dishes created by a former Nobu Chef in a treetop restaurant, authentic Japanese Teppanyaki, poolside Woodfired pizzas made in a traditional pizza oven, and freshly caught seafood in a fine-dining, overwater restaurant.
 Meals are complemented with a choice of sake, Japanese whiskey, rum cocktails, smoked cocktails, and both new and old-world wines.

 The resort places a strong emphasis on privacy, which is ideal for any honeymooning couple, with private decks and pools designed so they can’t be seen from the outside.
-The four ultra-expansive villa types, all have private pools.
-The two-bedroom, three-bathroom Duplex Beach Pool Villas sleep up to five guests and have upstairs living areas and direct beach access ideal for families, whilst the Duplex Overwater Pool Villas with upstairs living areas have unsurpassed views of the Laccadive Sea.
+The four ultra-expansive villa types all have private pools.
+The two-bedroom, three-bathroom Duplex Beach Pool Villas sleep up to five guests and have upstairs living areas, and direct beach access ideal for families, whilst the Duplex Overwater Pool Villas with upstairs living areas have unsurpassed views of the Laccadive Sea.
 Beautiful One-bedroom Beach Pool Villas and sunrise and sunset Overwater Pool Villas are also available.

 Each room draws inspiration from the natural surroundings and local Maldivian culture, incorporating colors and materials that highlight the island destination.
 Thatched roofs on villas are reminiscent of inverted Dhoni boats, the traditional Maldivian wooden fishing vessels, and slanted roof tips recall white herons dipping their heads into the water.

 Situated in the untouched Northern atoll of Shaviyani, the resort is a 55-minute seaplane flight to the north of Male.
 The island’s surrounding natural reef benefits from the fact that the island is far from Male and civilization and is teeming with sea life.
-An on-site marine biologist ensures the pristine reef remains untouched and in perfect health whilst overseeing aquatic expeditions including diving and snorkeling.
+An on-site marine biologist ensures the pristine reef remains untouched and in perfect health whilst overseeing aquatic expeditions, including diving and snorkeling.

-An iconic Spa by JW, overwater gym and an open-air yoga pavilion offers cutting-edge and indulgent spa treatments and a daily schedule of yoga and fitness activities.
+An iconic Spa by JW, overwater gym, and an open-air yoga pavilion offers cutting-edge and indulgent spa treatments and a daily schedule of yoga and fitness activities.

 10. Al Maha, a Luxury Collection Desert Resort & Spa

 Al Maha, a Luxury Collection Desert Resort & Spa is a fantastic resort out in the desert and is part of the Marriott Bonvoy collection and a category 8 property costing around 85,000 points per night.
-Al Maha Desert Resort & Spa is an exclusive and romantic eco-luxury hotel set in 225 square kilometers of pristine desert landscape just 45 minutes from the cosmopolitan city of Dubai, the thriving center of commerce and leisure in the Gulf.
+Al Maha Desert Resort & Spa is an exclusive and romantic eco-luxury hotel set in 225 square kilometers of the pristine desert landscape just 45 minutes from the cosmopolitan city of Dubai, the thriving center of commerce and leisure in the Gulf.